 Here is an example of the calendars I created.
 Simple.
 No urls on the bottom.
 No ads.
 Centered evenly with a bit of extra space on top for binding.
 Prints in black and white so you are not wasting ink.
 You can find many free printable calendars available online, but I wanted to bundle these calendars together for those who don’t want to spend the time searching for a suitable calendar.
 These calendars are in pdf format and ready to print.
-They arrive in your email, ready to download, within minutes of purchasing.
+The calendars are yours instantly upon payment.

 The calendar pack also includes a simple cover page (From My Hands to Yours) without a date so it can be used at any time.
 I included a printable page of directions to help make the creating process as simple as I can.